 - Continue to study a language you know (one you have studied in school or that you speak in social or work situations).

 If you choose option 1, do not take the placement test for that language.
 During your New Student Orientation, you will register for the first course in the sequence for that language.
 Inform your mentor/advisor that you plan to study a new language.

 If you choose option 2, you must take a placement test for that language.

 Language placement tests are available in the following languages:

 - Spanish (test requires your computer to have a microphone.)

 Follow the instructions in PirateNet to complete your foreign language placement test.
 All students will start with a Language Survey.
 After completing the Language Survey, the links for the individual language placement tests and additional instructions will appear.

-Note: Please take your language placement test 2-3 weeks before your Pirate Adventure or Orientation.
+Note: Please take your language placement test 2-3 weeks before your New Student Orientation.
 If you take your placement test late, your results may not be processed in time for registration.

 For more information about placement testing, please visit the Language Resource Center's Frequently Asked Questions.